 Today, members of the Johns Hopkins security team, including any future university-based police officers, are required to understand the Sexual Misconduct Policy and Procedures, to complete specific training in sexual assault issues and incidents and to fully inform any potential victims about their options, including those available within the university process.
 The University maintains a daily crime log, issues public safety notices and delivers annual Clery Act and Office of Institutional Equity reports that provide data to the public on reported sexual misconduct.

-Future university police officers would be specially trained to work with individuals reporting sexual misconduct.
-As with all serious crimes, if the victim were to choose to report a sexual assault for criminal investigation, the university police officers would be able to assist in an investigation as an alternative to going directly to the BPD.
-The university police would also work closely with the JHU Office of Institutional Equity to ensure compliance with the JHU Sexual Misconduct Policy & Procedure.
+Future university police officers will be specially trained to work with individuals reporting sexual misconduct.
+As with all serious crimes, if the victim were to choose to report a sexual assault for criminal investigation, the university police officers will be able to assist in an investigation as an alternative to going directly to the BPD.
+The university police will also work closely with the JHU Office of Institutional Equity to ensure compliance with the JHU Sexual Misconduct Policy and Procedure.

-Community input and feedback would be essential throughout both the legislative and police department development phases as well as on an ongoing basis once a department is established.
-The department would be held accountable through greater public and community oversight than any other Maryland law enforcement body: three layers of community oversight, including a police advisory and accountability board made up of multiple stakeholder groups, an administrative hearing board for police misconduct that includes the maximum number of civilian seats allowed by law and a civilian review board for ongoing oversight of complaints against university police.
+Community input and feedback will be essential throughout the development of the JHPD and on an ongoing basis once the department is established.
+The department will be subject to greater public and community oversight than any other Maryland law enforcement body: three layers of community oversight, including a police advisory and accountability board made up of multiple stakeholder groups; an administrative hearing board for police misconduct that includes the maximum number of civilian seats allowed by law; and submission to Baltimore City’s Civilian Review Board for ongoing oversight of complaints against university police.

 More information about our commitments to accountability and transparency can be found here.

-The proposed Hopkins police department would include about 100 fully sworn officers, who would replace the current 25 shift-per-day contingent of armed, off-duty BPD officers we currently employ.
-Hopkins police officers would be trained and certified to carry firearms in the course of their duties, just like the other university police departments in Baltimore City.
-Apart from this small police department, the overwhelming majority of the Hopkins security organization (approximately 1,000 personnel) would remain unarmed.
+JHPD officers will be trained and certified to carry firearms in the course of their duties, just like the other university police departments in Baltimore City.
+Once fully established, the JHPD will comprise a maximum of 100 employees, replacing the current contingent of off-duty BPD officers we currently employ, and will be prohibited from purchasing military-grade equipment.
+Apart from this small police department, the overwhelming majority of the Hopkins security organization (approximately 1,000 personnel) will remain unarmed.

 Johns Hopkins takes the issue of firearms and other weapons on our university and medical campuses very seriously.
 Possession of a firearm is strictly prohibited on our university and medical premises – a policy that also extends to those who may have a government-issued permit or license to carry a firearm.
 The only exceptions permitted under this policy are for law enforcement officers and for those acting under the authority of the vice president for security.

-A Johns Hopkins police department would not displace the broader role of the BPD.
-Rather, university-based police officers would complement the efforts of the BPD in and around our university and medical campuses in Baltimore – in line with the role played by other police departments that operate in the city and officers at peer institutions in their home cities.
+A Johns Hopkins police department will complement the efforts of the BPD in and around our university and medical campuses in Baltimore – in line with the partnership that currently exists between BPD and other university police departments that operate in the city.

 Johns Hopkins currently invests significant resources in our security operations.
 Our total security costs have grown by nearly $20 million over the last five years.
 In FY19, Johns Hopkins expects to spend over $58 million in security costs in Baltimore City alone.
 Over the last two years, Johns Hopkins has also increased the number of full-time security staff from approximately 931 to over 1,100.
 We also currently rely regularly on surge staffing to meet our security needs, at significant additional expense owing to overtime pay and other factors.

-Our intention would be to optimize these resources to cover the costs of establishing, training and operating a university-based police unit.
+Our intention is to optimize these resources to cover the costs of establishing, training and operating a university-based police unit.
 We do not anticipate a tuition increase as a result of establishing a university police department.

 In addition, we will continue to make substantial community investments in our home town and neighborhoods to tackle the root causes of violent crime.
 Our primary public safety strategy will be to invest in the community through dozens of programs and tens of millions of dollars in community investment.
 We will continue to look for non-security interventions that reduce violent crime, like the Roca program and the summer youth jobs program that research has linked to decreases in violence.
 No investments that Johns Hopkins makes in a university police department will come at the expense of our investments in these areas.

-Establishing a university-based police unit would not change our student conduct policies or approach, and we would not criminalize minor infractions that can be and currently are addressed through other means.
-For example, the student amnesty provision, intended to encourage students to seek necessary medical attention or assistance for themselves or others in need, would remain in effect.
+Establishing a university-based police unit will not change our student conduct policies or approach, and we will not criminalize minor infractions that can be and currently are addressed through other means.
+For example, the student amnesty provision, intended to encourage students to seek necessary medical attention or assistance for themselves or others in need, will remain in effect.

-University police officers would be specially trained to work with individuals reporting sexual misconduct.
+University police officers will be specially trained to work with individuals reporting sexual misconduct.
 Our processes are victim-sensitive, trauma-informed and fair.
-As with all serious crimes, if the victim were to choose to report a sexual assault for criminal investigation, the university police officers would be able to assist in the investigation instead of going directly to the Baltimore Police Department.
-The university police would also work closely with the JHU Office of Institutional Equity to ensure compliance with the JHU Sexual Misconduct Policy & Procedure.
+As with all serious crimes, if the victim were to choose to report a sexual assault for criminal investigation, the university police officers will be able to assist in the investigation instead of going directly to the Baltimore Police Department.
+The university police will also work closely with the JHU Office of Institutional Equity to ensure compliance with the JHU Sexual Misconduct Policy & Procedure.

 Yes.
-Any police officers working at Johns Hopkins would be subject to all federal and state constitutional protections and limitations.
-This fact, confirmed by a Letter of Advice from the Office of the Maryland Attorney General, means individuals who come into contact with Johns Hopkins police officers would receive the same constitutional protections against deprivation of the rights, privileges or immunities secured by the Constitution, including rights pertaining to search and seizure, arrest, Miranda and equal protection.
-Our clear goal and commitment would be to provide our police officers with outstanding training to prevent any encounter from resulting in a deprivation of rights.
+Any police officer working at Johns Hopkins will be subject to all federal and state constitutional protections and limitations.
+This fact, confirmed by a Letter of Advice from the Office of the Maryland Attorney General, means individuals who come into contact with Johns Hopkins police officers will receive the same constitutional protections against deprivation of the rights, privileges or immunities secured by the Constitution, including rights pertaining to search and seizure, arrest, Miranda and equal protection.
+Our clear goal and commitment is to provide our police officers with outstanding training to prevent any encounter from resulting in a deprivation of rights.
 But if that were to happen, there would be recourse and accountability under the law and university policy.